Ajdin Mujagić: Club career

+Bosnia

+Željezničar and loan to Travnik

-Mujagić made his Premier League of Bosnia and Herzegovina debut for FK Željezničar Sarajevo on 25 October 2015 in a game against NK Čelik Zenica and scored on his debut.
-On 2 May 2016, he traveled to AS Roma to train with his teammates Edin Džeko, Miralem Pjanić and Ervin Zukanović until 6 May.
-In 2018 he was loaned out to Travnik where he showed his talent scoring four goals in eight league games that season.
+Mujagić made his Premier League of Bosnia and Herzegovina debut for Željezničar on 25 October 2015 in a game against Čelik Zenica and scored on his debut.
+On 2 May 2016, he traveled to Italy to train with AS Roma alongside his teammates Edin Džeko, Miralem Pjanić and Ervin Zukanović until 6 May.
+In 2018, Mujagić was loaned out to Travnik where he showed his talent scoring four goals in eight league games that season.

+Mladost Doboj Kakanj

-After his loan at Travnik ended, he refused to extend his contract with Željezničar and signed with Mladost Doboj Kakanj in July 2018.
-At Mladost he did not get much playing time as he played only six league games.
+After his loan at Travnik ended, Mujagić refused to extend his contract with Željezničar and signed with Mladost Doboj Kakanj in July 2018.
+At Mladost, he did not get much playing time as he played only six league games.
 In December 2018, only five months after joining Mladost, he left the club.

+TOŠK Tešanj

 On 9 January 2019, Mujagić signed with TOŠK Tešanj.
+He scored his first professional career hat-trick on 5 June 2022 in a 5–3 win over HNK Tomislav.

+Switzerland

-In the summer of 2019, he left TOŠK and signed for Swiss club Pajde Möhlin.
+In the summer of 2019, he left TOŠK and signed for fifth-tier Swiss club Pajde Möhlin.

+Return to Bosnia

+Zvijezda Gradačac

 In July 2022, Mujagić joined Zvijezda Gradačac.
 On 20 August, he scored two goals against Budućnost Banovići, which helped Zvijezda draw 2–2.
 In the end of the season, Mujagic became the top goalscorer of the First League of FBiH with 20 goals.

+Croatia

+Zrinski Osječko

-In 2023, Mujagic joined Zrinski Osječko after the club promoted to First Football League.
-On 6 August 2023, he and Zrinski Osječko won the Memorijalni turnir - a friendly tournament held in Kuševac, he was the top goalscorer with two goals.
+In 2023, Mujagić joined Zrinski Osječko after the club promoted to First Football League.
+On 6 August 2023, he and Zrinski Osječko won the Memorijalni turnir - a friendly tournament held in Kuševac, he was the top goalscorer with 20 goals in the 2022–23 season.